Quick start guide

 Begin by logging into your UpCloud control panel at hub.upcloud.com.
 Let’s go through the main views and see what you can do in them.
 We will link to more in-depth articles on each main view so you can jump into a specific topic if you feel like it.

 When logging in, the first view you will see is the Servers list.
 This is where you manage your servers and deploy new ones.
 To get right into the action, take look at our guide about how to deploy a server.
-You can also read about managing servers to get an idea what else you can do with your servers.
+You can also read about managing servers to get an idea of what else you can do with your cloud servers.

 During a trial, the deployable servers are limited to 1 instance at the time with 1CPU / 1GB / 25GB MaxIOPS.
 At the end of your 72-hour trial, any server you have deployed will be automatically removed when your trial expires.
 To continue using your server past the initial period, upgrade your account for full access by adding balance to your account.